Table of Contents

 Process of Getting a Life Insurance Policy

-Before a policy is issued, a life insurance company will first analyze your physical and mental health with its own investigation.
+Before a policy is issued, a life insurance company will analyze your physical and mental health with its investigation.
 This period is part of the insurer underwriting process and will include several questions regarding your current and past health.

 Did your insurer deny or contest your claim?
 How do you go about it?
 It is important to note that insurers always go to law enforcement and medical experts for circumstances around death, whether accidental or doctor-assisted suicide.

 In this case, the insurer starts its investigation on the cause of death, and they will provide or seek evidence, including:

 According to state laws, the family might contest negative findings with legal action during the claimed contestability period.

 Policyholders who misrepresented a condition or mental health data on their insurance applications leave a wide opening for an insurer to contest any claim.

 These agents may argue fraud, deceit, and misrepresentation to avoid making policy payouts.
 It can be very devastating for the surviving family.

 A beneficiary must receive sound legal advice from lawyers who can help against the insurance company.
 Let our experienced attorneys help you get the same death benefit even if it was an individual life insurance policy from the life insurers.